 Through this positioning, Billie is able to set their products apart from competitors and create a strong, positive community around their brand.

 The world of online dating is a busy, strange place.
 From Tinder to FarmersOnly.com, there seems to be a place for everyone to meet, well, anyone.
 Hinge came on the scene only a handful of years ago, yet it has skyrocketed to the top of the list of the most popular and reliable dating app.

 Time and time again, I’ve heard that Hinge is a favorite because it works — meaning it helps people meet people and make real relationships.
 You wouldn’t think a dating app would position themselves to eventually be unnecessary, but that’s exactly what Hinge has done.
-In fact, it’s mission statement is “we built an app that’s designed to be deleted.”
+In fact, its mission statement is to “[build] an app that’s designed to be deleted.”